tonypius/persFinTxsClassifier/README.md

 This project is licensed under the MIT License.

 Feel free to modify and adapt the README file according to your project's specific details and requirements.

+## Future Roadmap
+This project also evaluated the possibility of using embedding models for the purpose of classification.
+We used https://huggingface.co/thenlper/gte-large and the results were not at all satisfactory.
+Further evalaution of other embeddings are needed to understand the true potential of uing such embedding models.